Mature Masculine

 • Confuses cunning with capability

-• Burns bridges and relationships for short-term gains
+• Burns bridges for short-term gains

 Passive Shadow: The Chump